sighupio/fury-kubernetes-monitoring/katalog/node-exporter/MAINTENANCE.md

 ## Customizations

-We added the `GOMAXPROCS=1` environment variable to limit the go rutines to 1 processor because node-exporter was getting throttled hard by Kubernetes when using all the host CPUs.
+We added the `GOMAXPROCS=1` environment variable to limit the goroutines to 1 processor because node-exporter was getting hard throttled by Kubernetes when using all the host CPUs.
 The patch is done in the `kustomization.yaml` file.

 This change will also be included in upstream later and then can be deleted.
 See: